Notre Dame College, Dhaka: Notre Dame Math Club

 Notre Dame Math Club was established on 14 March 2017 (Pi Day).
 The Club regularly organizes seminars, workshops, and tutorial classes for students interested in mathematics.
 It also helps weak students develop skills in mathematics.
+The club is known for the unique nomenclature system it uses for its moderator, executives, and members, naming them after various mathematical terms like Definition, Axiom, Hypothesis, Operator, Proof, Relation, Coefficient etc.

-Apart from regular programs, the club also organizes the annual inter-school/inter-college program called the Notre Dame Math Festival.
+Apart from regular programs, the club also organizes the annual inter-school/inter-college program called the NDC National Math Festival.
 During this festival various mathematical competitions are held among school and college-level students from multiple institutions.
 The club annually publishes a handwritten scrap magazine called The Number on Pi Day.
 On Pi Day 2018, the club published its first printed annual magazine called The Function.
+On March 12, 2026, the club extended its publication range nationwise by publishing The Set. a massive editorial compilation of math articles ever published by the club.
+Md.
+Rezaul Karim, a lecturer of the Mathematics Dept., is serving the club as the honorable moderator, namely the Axiom.

 Notre Dame Photography Club

 Notre Dame Photography Club was established on 9 August 2017.
 Md.
-Moin Uddin Ahasan Habib, lecturer of Zoology of Biology Dept. is serving as the hon. moderator of this club.
+Moin Uddin Ahasan Habib, lecturer of the Zoology of Biology Dept. is serving as the hon. moderator of this club.

 Notre Dame Information Technology Club

 Notre Dame Information Technology Club (NDITC) was founded on 27 June 2018.

 The activities of the club include Competitive programming, Graphics design, Content Writing, Robotics, Video Editing, etc. The club regularly arranges various competitions among and beyond the students of the college.
 CodeCompass is the official monthly newsletter of the club.

-The club is currently moderated by Mr. Ajimun Haque, lecturer of ICT.
+The club is currently moderated by Ajimun Haque, lecturer of ICT.